Travel

 Last Updated:

-Sawasdee - which means 'hello' in Thai!
+Sawasdee - which means 'wish you good health or hello' in Thai!

 Songkran Festival in Thailand is held every year to celebrate the traditional Thai New Year.
 What is it about?
 It's a time for renewal, purification, and paying respects to elders and ancestors.
 With its water fights, street parties, and cultural festivities, Songkran captures the essence of Thai culture and traditions making it enjoyable for everyone.
 If it's your first time experiencing the festival, let's dive into the magic and discover the traditions and significance that make Songkran an unmissable cultural experience.